 I love the opening scene, it sets up the story perfectly, it’s a beautiful initial meeting between two very young kindred spirits; squire William saves young Isabel from a fate worse than death and in return, she gives him a keepsake, but on their parting their brief acquaintance is long-lasting as they both feel fission of passion for the other, but they are two incredible young people torn apart by fate.

-I do love when books get the little grey cells turning, don’t you?
+I do love it when books get the little grey cells turning, don’t you?

 I love both William and Isabel, they are such a wonderfully endearing and charming couple, I thoroughly enjoyed watching as they made their way forward traversing the strange set of circumstances around them and solving the mystery which has intricately entwined them together…but, what is it with these pendants?